FRC-3637-Daleks/dalek-manager/README.md

 json will be used for most things

 ### Binary Directory
-The binary is located at `/home/lvuser/`.
+The robot code binary is located at `/home/lvuser/`.
- - `FRCUserProgram` - Binary run at startup by the system
+ - `FRCUserProgram` - Robot Code binary run at startup by the roborio
  - `dalek/` - Working directory for the application

 ### Working Directory